Brandon-Isaac/WANFAM/.github/README.md

 ---

-*This automation system ensures every pull request is properly reviewed, validated, and documented before merging into the main branch.*
+*This automation system ensures every pull request is properly reviewed, validated, and documented before merging into the master branch.*